-The Detail Pages show (generated) HTML documents, similar to an Internet Browser, with hyperlinks and a back and forward button.
+The Detail Pages show (generated) HTML documents, like an Internet Browser, with hyperlinks and a back and forward button.
 If the text refers to a tree item, clicking the hyperlink means this item is activated.
-If the text is the label of a property, a dialog is presented related to this property.
+If the text is the label of a property, a dialogue is presented related to this property.